SynerconTechnologies/CANCommander/README.md

 ```
 After these commands, both CAN channels should be the same.
 To learn about the command line switches, simply type `candump` at the command prompt for a listing of options.
+This strategy of bridging may fail after working for a while.
 ### Quitting CAN Forwarding
 ```
 pkill candump